 Featured image: ASEAN emblem, Fair use

-Inaugural meeting of the ASEAN Committe in Madrid: Philippine Embassy Madri
+Inaugural meeting of the ASEAN Committee in Madrid: Philippine Embassy Madrid

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.